 (capitalized) is also a proper noun and can be written thusly.

 Speaking of Daylight Saving Time, this one is more obscure and not

-really a grammatical error, but annoying to me just the same.
+really a grammatical error, but I'll mention it anyway.

 Many people think that the term Standard Time means the time

 that is the "normal" or "standard" time in the place where they